Altar (Catholic Church): Relics

 The practice of celebrating the Eucharist over the graves of martyrs is probably the origin of the rule that demanded that every altar must contain the relics of martyrs.

-The General Instruction of the Roman Missal states that "the practice of the deposition of relics of Saints, even those not Martyrs, under the altar to be dedicated is fittingly retained.
-Care should be taken, however, to ensure the authenticity of such relics."
+The General Instruction of the Roman Missal directs that relics should be verified as authentic, but that they do not have to be the remains of those who died for the faith.

 The Caeremoniale Episcoporum adds: "Such relics should be of a size sufficient for them to be recognized as parts of human bodies; hence excessively small relics of one or more saints must not be placed beneath the altar.
 The greatest care must be taken to determine whether the relics in question are authentic; it is better for an altar to be dedicated without relics than to have relics of doubtful authenticity placed beneath it.
 A reliquary must not be placed upon the altar or set into the table of the altar; it must be placed beneath the table of the altar, as the design of the altar permits."

 In earlier centuries minute portions of relics were inserted into the table of the altar and also into the altar stones that at that time were called movable altars.
 The cavity into which they were placed was called the sepulchrum (Latin for 'tomb').
 The relics could be of several saints, but two had to be martyrs until 1906, when the Congregation of Rites decided that it was sufficient to enclose relics of two canonized saints of whom one was a martyr.
 The relics were placed in a reliquary of lead, silver, or gold, large enough to contain also three grains of incense and a small attestation of consecration on a piece of parchment.
 In an altar stone, the relics were inserted directly, without a reliquary.
 There were precise rules also about where exactly in the altar the relics were to be placed and about the stone cover for the cavity.

 In ancient churches in which the altar is built over the tomb of a saint or over the relics that have been placed there, a niche below the altar offered a view of the tomb or reliquary and allowed the faithful to touch it and to place in contact with it that would then be venerated as second-class relics.
 The best known example is the Niche of the Palliums in St. Peter's Basilica in the Vatican.
 It is now approached by descending steps, since the present floor is considerably higher than that of the original basilica.
 Other churches also have in front of the altar a similar semicircular hollow area, known as the confessio, even if the altar is not built over a holy tomb, as in the Lateran Basilica and the Basilica di Santa Maria Maggiore.